paul-rosero/learning-java/OOP-concepts.md

+OOP -
+    is creating objects that contain both data and methods.

 Best practices for OOP Concepts in Java.

 a) DRY (Don't Repeat Yourself).
 You should never have two blocks of identical code in two different places.